pac09/api-restaurant/README.md

 # api-restaurant
-Node project, this Rest API is for a demo to show the difference between working with Sequelize and Azure Functions.
+Node project, this Rest API is for a demo to show the difference between working with an ExpressJS API and Azure Functions.